m13253/wavtool-yawu/Readme.md

 - Support sample rates other than 44100 Hz

-- Robust design makes it not easily to crash
+- Robust design allows it to try to work even with incorrect parameters

 ## Building